yyc12345/bmmo-protocol-compiler/docs/GenCode.md

 0. For the tuple or list of primitive type, read them together and convert them in a single conversion.
 0. Process single or array non-primitive type normally.

+## Name Conflict Principle

+The template of generated code may occupy some names to define something.
+Obviously the generated code can not work if you name your msg name or class member to these names.
+There is the principle instructing how we occupy the names.

+All objects used internally will add underline (`_`) prefix to prevent name conflict.
+For example, _ss, the name of intermediate stream.
+The reason why we add underline prefix is that the name start with underline is not allowed in BP file.
+All objects exported for user should keep its original name.
+For example, BpMessage and BpStruct, the prototype of msg and struct.

 ## Python

 ### Read Message